Illustration from Abrams (1951).

-Photo taken near Prunedale by Dean W. Taylor
+Photo taken near Prunedale by Dean W. Taylor.

-A. pajaroensis growing over A. hookeri ssp. hookeri on a shallow-soiled ridge in maritime chaparral
+A. pajaroensis growing over A. hookeri ssp. hookeri on a shallow-soiled ridge in maritime chaparral.

-This fact sheet was prepared by Grey Hayes and Dean Taylor under award NA04N0S4200074 from the National Oceanic and Atmospheric Administration (NOAA), U.S. Department of Commerce (DOC).
+This fact sheet was prepared by Dylan M. Neubauer under award NA04N0S4200074 from the National Oceanic and Atmospheric Administration (NOAA), U.S. Department of Commerce (DOC).
 The statements, findings, conclusions, and recommendations are those of the authors and do not necessarily reflect the views of the NOAA or the DOC.

 © Copyright 2006, Elkhorn Slough Coastal Training Program